christo/loquacious/README.md

 is not speaking.
 These can be categorised and used appropriately.

 * Q: How to generate gesture animations for the character?
+* Q: Could a character-design mode be worth adding where image, voice and gesture capture is configured?
 * Q: Could these videos be used as additional video input to lipsync?

 ## Expert System

-A traditional expert system can be used to get very low-latency intepretation of what to do under a moderate set of anticipated situations and to choose from a variety of pregenerated "canned" introductory video outputs.
-These can be used ot hide latency in the full interactive workflow along with various in-character stalling behaviours that likewise do not depend on user input.
+A traditional expert system can be used to get very low-latency intepretation of what to do under a moderate set of anticipated situations and conversational openers, to choose from a variety of pregenerated "canned" introductory video outputs.
+These can be used to hide latency in the full interactive workflow along with various in-character stalling behaviours that likewise do not depend on user input.

 # System Design

 Currently only operated in devmode on MacOS.
-It should work on any system but `MacOsSpeech` will likely fail to execute the child process.
+It should work on any system but `MacOsSpeech` will not show up.
 Native subsystem implementations should detect missing system requirements at boot and show up disabled.
+Likewise, if a component implementation is missing a required API key set in the `.env` file, this component will not be registered at boot time.

 Database is postgres. `node-pg-migrate` scripts defined in `server/package.json` to create tables etc. Production deployment process is yet to be defined.

 Current boot-time check of git hash will fail if git is absent.
-Production deployment will have a configured version tag instead.
+Production deployment is expected to have a configured version tag instead.

 ## Dependencies